Crafters-Against-COVID-19/CraftersAgainstCOVID19.org/src/patterns/surgical-mask.md

 * Elastic ½" or smaller (smaller is best)
 * General purpose thread

-**Please make ¾ of your masks for adults and ¼ for children!**

 ## How to make a mask

 1. Cut rectangles (9"× 12" for adult) (7.5" × 10" for children).
 2. Fold cotton in half with right sides together against the width of the fabric so it’s 6" × 9" (adult) or 5" × 7½" (children).
 3. Cut (2) elastic pieces (7.5" for adult, 6.5" for children).
 If you are using cord elastic knot the ends of the cord.
 Alternatively, cut 4 ties at least 20" long.
-If you need more details on making fabric ties please [watch this video](https://youtu.be/O298NkkQelw).
+If you need more details on making fabric ties please [watch this video](https://youtu.be/5hoDVDvr3nc).
 4. With fabric still folded, sandwich elastic or ties between the two layers so the cut edge comes out diagonally at the corners of the two short sides.

 ![](/images/mask-1-4.png)

-5. Stitch along the edges with a ⅝" seam allowance (approximately the width of your presser foot).
+5. Stitch along the edges with a ⅝" seam allowance.
 Start along the left bottom corner, stitch to ½" from the center.
-Leave 1" open to turn your fabric right way out later.
+Leave 2" open to turn your fabric right way out later.
 Start your stitch 2" away and go to the bottom right corner.
 Your stitch should start and stop with a machine backstitch.

 ![](/images/mask-1-5.png)